Get access to everything we publish when you sign up for Outside+.

 But as much movement as possible is good, even if you aren’t playing musical chairs every few minutes.
 Stand up, do some light squats, maybe some stretching.
 During drives, walk around the gas station a few times and do some push-ups.
 There are benefits to circulation, and it’s always good for sanity to avoid impersonating a human pretzel for too long.

-After Sitting for an Extended Time, Go on a Walk and Do Mobility Work and/or Stretching
+After Sitting, Go on a Walk and Do Mobility Work/Stretch

 When you get where you’re going, push back against the stationary inertia and get moving, even if you are really tired.
 I have seen athletes excel with a couple-mile walk, followed by doing whatever mobility/stretching they usually enjoy.
 For me, that means a walk followed by some comically poor yoga poses.